-However, if this method doesn’t solve your problem, your hard drive’s MBR may have been damaged.
+However, if method 3 doesn’t solve your problem, your hard drive’s MBR may have been damaged.

-Then, choose “Repair your computer”.
-Next, select a system to repair and click “Next>” to get multiple recovery tools:
+Then, choose “Repair your computer“.
+After that, select a system to repair and click “Next>” to get multiple recovery tools:

 However, if fixing MBR still doesn’t work, users need to try our last solution.

-Firstly, boot computer with MiniTool Partition Wizard boot disc to get the following window:
+- Firstly, boot computer with MiniTool Partition Wizard boot disc to get the main window.

 For detailed steps, please see Set Partition Active/Inactive.
 Once all changes are completed, try booting Windows from local hard drive.